andrefcg1/2.DBT-Models/README.md

 4. Run `dbt run` to execute all models
 5. Use `dbt test` to run data quality tests

-The CSV files are automatically loaded as seed tables when you run `dbt seed`, making them available for the models to reference.
-DuckDB will create a local `analytics.duckdb` file to store the data.

 ## Data Quality Tests

-The project includes comprehensive data quality tests:

 ### **Seed Tests:**
 - **Unique constraints** on all ID columns